djheru/ecs-recipes/README.md

 Contains the following:

 - REST API with NestJS
-- Database persistence with Typeorm
+- Database persistence with TypeORM
 - Authentication with Auth0
 - Infrastructure as Code with AWS CDK
 - AWS ECS service running the API in docker